spapanik/pathurl/README.rst

 Usage
 ^^^^^

-``pathurl`` offers a class to manipulate URLs and a class to manipulate the query string.
+``pathurl`` offers classes to manipulate URLs, paths and query strings.
+All objects are immutable.

 Links
 -----